Internet Engineering Task Force: Organization

 Rough consensus is the primary basis for decision making.
 There are no formal voting procedures.
-Because the majority of the IETF's work is done via mailing lists, meeting attendance is not required for contributors.
 Each working group is intended to complete work on its topic and then disband.
 In some cases, the working group will instead have its charter updated to take on new tasks as appropriate.

-The working groups are organized into areas by subject matter.
-The current areas are Applications, General, Internet, Operations and Management, Real-time Applications and Infrastructure, Routing, Security, and Transport.
-Each area is overseen by an area director (AD), with most areas having two co-ADs.
+The working groups are grouped into areas by subject matter.
+Each area is overseen by an area director (AD), with most areas having two ADs.
 The ADs are responsible for appointing working group chairs.
 The area directors, together with the IETF Chair, form the Internet Engineering Steering Group (IESG), which is responsible for the overall operation of the IETF.

-The Internet Architecture Board (IAB) oversees the IETF's external relationships and relations with the RFC Editor.
+The Internet Architecture Board (IAB) oversees the IETF's external relationships.
 The IAB provides long-range technical direction for Internet development.
-The IAB is also jointly responsible for the IETF Administrative Oversight Committee (IAOC), which oversees the IETF Administrative Support Activity (IASA), which provides logistical, etc. support for the IETF.
 The IAB also manages the Internet Research Task Force (IRTF), with which the IETF has a number of cross-group relations.

-A Nominating Committee (NomCom) of ten randomly chosen volunteers who participate regularly at meetings is vested with the power to appoint, reappoint, and remove members of the IESG, IAB, IASA, and the IAOC.
+A nominating committee (NomCom) of ten randomly chosen volunteers who participate regularly at meetings, a non-voting chair and 4-5 liaisons, is vested with the power to appoint, reappoint, and remove members of the IESG, IAB, IETF Trust and the IETF LLC.
 To date, no one has been removed by a NomCom, although several people have resigned their positions, requiring replacements.

-In 1993 the IETF changed from an activity supported by the US Federal Government to an independent, international activity associated with the Internet Society, a US-based 501(c)(3) organization.
-Because the IETF itself does not have members, nor is it an organization per se, the Internet Society provides the financial and legal framework for the activities of the IETF and its sister bodies (IAB, IRTF).
+In 1993 the IETF changed from an activity supported by the US federal government to an independent, international activity associated with the Internet Society, a US-based 501(c)(3) organization.
+In 2018 the Internet Society created a subsidiary, the IETF Administration LLC, to be the corporate, legal and financial home for the IETF.
 IETF activities are funded by meeting fees, meeting sponsors and by the Internet Society via its organizational membership and the proceeds of the Public Interest Registry.

-In December 2005 the IETF Trust was established to manage the copyrighted materials produced by the IETF.
+In December 2005, the IETF Trust was established to manage the copyrighted materials produced by the IETF.

 Steering group

 The Internet Engineering Steering Group (IESG) is a body composed of the Internet Engineering Task Force (IETF) chair and area directors.
 It provides the final technical review of Internet standards and is responsible for day-to-day management of the IETF.
 It receives appeals of the decisions of the working groups, and the IESG makes the decision to progress documents in the standards track.

-The chair of the IESG is the director of the General Area, who also serves as the overall IETF Chair.
-Members of the IESG include the two directors of each of the following areas:
+The chair of the IESG is the area director of the general area, who also serves as the overall IETF chair.
+Members of the IESG include the two directors, sometimes three, of each of the following areas: